-Activation lock is a service in Apple’s iOS and iOS compatible devices that (when enabled), keeps a device from being setup or reinstalled while still registered in Apple’s iCloud.
-I recently face an iPad Mini that was legitimately owned, but mostly bricked because of this feature.
+Activation Lock is a service in Apple’s iOS and iOS compatible devices that (when enabled), keeps a device from being set up or reinstalled while still registered in Apple’s iCloud.
+I recently faced an iPad Mini that was legitimately owned but mostly bricked because of this feature.
 I’ll show you how to get around this, and why it’s one of Apple’s worst ideas.

 As I pondered in 2013 1, my feeling was that this new technology’s promise was being overshadowed by it’s potential for problems.
 Serious problems.
 If you follow most of the basic paths for resetting iOS devices, activation lock is usually not an issue, but this service fails to consider outliers.

 How does one use a device that cannot disable activation lock?
 There is a hack (of sorts) that uses DNS Servers to push a captive portal onto your screen, and then in that website, you can go to places such as YouTube, Facebook and even an iOS-like emulator.
 It can be frustrating at times because if the screen is closed, you have to power off the device and start it again.